mozilla-spidermonkey/spidermonkey.dev/custom-architectures.md

 3. If the bug cannot be resolved, or is not resolved within 3 months (time limit negotiable), the port will be flagged as a candidate for removal.
 4. A patch will be created to remove the port, reviewed, and merged.

 To prevent having a port removed, make sure to follow bugzilla and work with SpiderMonkey engineers on any issues, and have a running CI to catch errors early.
-Sometimes, we will still have to make a decision, but this will hopefully be rare.
+Sometimes, we will still have to make a decision to remove a port, but this will hopefully be rare.

-Any questions about this process can be asked in the #spidermonkey:mozilla.org matrix channel.
+Any questions about this process can be asked in the [#spidermonkey:mozilla.org](https://chat.mozilla.org/#/room/#spidermonkey:mozilla.org) matrix channel.